 Here we'll guide you through the process of setting up Routines with Google Assistant, from taking your first steps to building complex combinations.

 Setting up Routines

-You need to set up Routines in the Google Home app for Android or iOS: after that, they'll work wherever you've got Google Assistant installed, whether that's on your Chromebook or in a Google Home Mini.
+You need to set up Routines in the Google Home app.
+After that, they'll work wherever you've got Google Assistant installed.

 Looking at existing Routines can give you a good idea of how they work.
 Tap Good morning, for example, to see what actions that command triggers: A weather and calendar report, most probably, unless you've changed the defaults put in place by Google.

 All of the Routines already listed can be edited or deleted.
 Just uncheck the actions you don't want to be taken, and check the actions you do want to be carried outâfor more options, tap the cog icons to the side.

 If you're ready to make your own Routine, tap the blue + Add a routine button up top.

 Next, tap Add commands to specify the commands that will trigger the Routine, and you can attach several: "off to work", "leaving for work", and "heading to the office" for instance.
 These need to be typed out as you'll say them.

 Next, via Set a time and day, you can optionally set a Routine to run automatically rather than launching it with your voice.

 You'll be asked to specify a day or days of the week, as well as a time when the Routine should run.
 If you want, you can have the audio output come out of one specific speaker in your home (so the kids don't get woken up by your bedtime podcast, perhaps).